 In Amstelveen you can register the birth during opening hours at city hall’s Civil Registry (Burgerlijke Stand) desk.

-In Amsterdam you can register at a city office (stadsloket).
-You cannot make an appointment for this.
+In Amsterdam you have to make an appointment to register at a city office (stadsloket).

 Who can register

 The child’s mother can always register the birth.
 The father is required to register the birth of his child.
 If the father is absent, then someone who was present at the birth is required to register.

 - The names of the child

 - The date and time of the birth.
 No documentation is required for this and you provide these details

 - A valid form of identification of the person doing the registration

 - A valid form of identification of the mother

 - A copy of the acknowledgement if this was done before the birth